ippontech/blog-usa/posts/hands-on-guide-to-migrating-postgres-with-pglogical-and-aws-dms.md

 In this two part Blog Series, I would like to share with you an in-depth guide.
 The topic is migrating from a large, self managed Postgres database running on Elastic Compute Cloud (EC2).
 The source database is running Postgres version 9.6.
-The target database for the migration is none other than Amazon Web Service's Relational Database System running Postgres engine version 12.
+The target database for the migration is none other than Amazon Web Service's Relational Database Service (RDS) running Postgres engine version 12.

 ## Overview

-In order to get all of the data out of the source database and into RDS without ever stopping the source database, albeit briefly, we have to run this rube Goldberg process.
+In order to get all of the data out of the source database and into RDS without ever stopping the source database, albeit briefly, we have to run this Rube Goldberg process.
 If you are unsure what type of migration plan you need to run, please reference my other blog post [AWS MAP - Migrating Postgres from Self-Managed EC2 to RDS](temp.link).
 There are two main phases to the migration plan.
 After all prerequisites have been met - Phase I can be kicked off.

 Phase I - Full Load: use `pg_dump` and `\copy` to get the bulk of the data transferred.
-The full load portion utilize the maintenance read replica (see below) in a paused state and the RDS instance.
+The full load portion utilizes the maintenance read replica (see below) in a paused state and the RDS instance.
 DMS does provide a full load option, but on certain databases it can fail to complete.
 Part 1 of the series will cover all the steps to get through the Prerequisites section and Phase I.

 Phase II - Change Data Capture with DMS: use multiple DMS tasks to transfer the remaining "data delta" into RDS.
 The Data Delta is simply any data that has come into the database after pausing the Maintenance Read Replica.
 Phase II is performed against the Source Database, i.e. - the primary.
 Part 2 of the series will cover all the steps necessary to complete Phase II, and hopefully, the database migration.